In this post, we go over the top things to do in Hyde Park, one of London's great public green spaces.

 Opened in 1994 and designed by Colvin and Moggridge Landscape Architects, the garden not only features roses but also herbaceous plants and other seasonal flowers.

-It’s a charming little slice of Hyde Park, and a popular place for photography as well as quiet reflection.
+It’s a charming little slice of Hyde Park and a popular place for photography as well as quiet reflection, and maybe even a picnic.

-Featured within the garden is a grand pergola and two fountains: the Boy and Dolphin built in 1862 and the Diana the Huntress fountain built in 1899.
+Featured within the garden are a grand pergola and two fountains: the Boy and Dolphin built in 1862 and the Diana the Huntress fountain built in 1899.

 The best time to visit the Rose Garden is in early summer, but regardless of which time you visit, there is always something beautiful to see!